A Useful Ghost: Plot

-Under pressure from her conservative in-laws, who never liked Nat, Suman confronts Nat with Buddhist monks who attempt to exorcise her.
-Nat is unfazed, and Suman responds by accusing her of stealing the vacuum cleaner, having it confiscated and disassembled by police.
-Dr. Paul intervenes, citing Nat as a "good ghost" who should be supported, dropping the charges and repairing the appliance.
-Frustrated, Suman resorts to having March committed to a psychiatric institution where he receives electroshock therapy designed to damage his memory; if he forgets Nat, her bond to the physical world will be severed and she will disappear.
+Under pressure from her conservative in-laws, who never liked Nat, Suman unsuccessfully attempts to end the relationship by having Buddhist monks exorcise the vacuum and by having the police confiscate the "stolen" vacuum.
+Dr. Paul intervenes, citing Nat as a "good ghost" who should be supported.
+Frustrated, Suman has March committed to a psychiatric institution where he receives electroshock therapy designed to damage his memory; if he forgets Nat, her bond to the physical world will be severed and she will disappear.

 Nat still manages to see March by entering his dreams, but as the therapy continues her form begins to fade.
-Nat enters Suman's dream, where she is violently taking out her resentment of her in-laws, and pleas for her to stop the treatment.
-Having been financially backed into a corner due to the ongoing haunting and closure of the factory, Suman strikes a deal with Nat.
+Nat enters Suman's dreams, where she is violently taking out her resentment on her in-laws, and pleads for her to stop the treatment.
+Under increasing financial strain due to the factory's ongoing closure, Suman strikes a deal with Nat.

 The factory is "re-opened," but it is a ruse to gather the employees and drug them to sleep so that Nat may systematically enter their dreams and deduce whose memories are allowing Tok to haunt the factory.
 Nat discovers Tok visiting his boyfriend Pin's dreams, and Suman confronts Pin.
 She offers an ultimatum: receive electroshock therapy to forget Tok, or lose his job.
-This triggers a violent attack from Tok, posessing a refrigerator, and Nat intervenes to save Suman's life.
-Pin is escorted away to receive the therapy, and having earned a reputation as a "good ghost" by saving Suman and the factory, Nat is now seen by everyone in her human form.
+This triggers a violent attack from Tok, which Nat prevents.
+Pin is escorted away to receive the therapy, and having earned a reputation as a "good ghost" by saving Suman and the factory Nat is now seen by all in her human form.

 Dr. Paul summons Nat and March to his home, ostensibly to celebrate her, but ambushes her with a group of political and military figures who are haunted by ghosts stemming from violence by which they have perpetuated or benefited.
 Some ghosts are fueled by the direct memories of loved ones, others by political dissidents familiar with history.
-Dr. Paul begs Nat for help and has rigged the electroshock therapy lab so that it can be used to systemically investigate dreams and "treat" those who remember ghosts.
-Nat refuses the unethical request, but when Dr. Paul offers to clear the bureaucratic red tape preventing her and March from using her frozen eggs, she agrees.
+Dr. Paul begs Nat for help systematically investigating individuals to identify those dreaming of ghosts so their memories can be purged via electroshock.
+Nat initially refuses, but when Dr. Paul holds her frozen eggs hostage she agrees.